 Start to write a fantastic dissertation immediately once your proposal has been accepted and all the necessary desk-based research has been conducted.
 Now we will look at the different chapters of a dissertation in detail.
 You can also check out the samples of dissertation chapters to fully understand the format and structures of the various chapters.

 The introduction chapter of the dissertation paper provides the background, problem statement and research questions.
 Here, you will inform the readers why it was important for this research to be conducted and which key research question(s) you expect to answer at the end of the study.

 Definitions of all the terms and phrases in the project are provided in this first chapter of the dissertation paper.
 The research aim and objectives remain unchanged from the proposal paper and are expected to be listed under this section.

-How To Write A Dissertation Literature Review Chapter?
+Dissertation Literature Review Chapter